Apple pulls huge iPhone feature after UK government attempts to spy on users

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Apple has removed security features from iPhones in the UK, in a major and unprecedented move.

-The change comes amid reports that the UK government had asked Apple to introduce a “backdoor” into its devices, which would allow intelligence agencies to spy on all of its users.
-That order is secret, meaning that neither Apple or the UK’s Home Office have commented on whether or not it exists, but both the BBC and the Wall Street Journal have reported on its existence.
+It comes after reports that the British government issued Apple with a order under the Investigatory Powers Act 2016 to provide “back door” access to its devices, which would allow intelligence agencies to spy on users.

+Neither Apple nor the Home Office has confirmed whether or not the order exists.

-Apple did not comment on whether the removal of the feature was related to those reports but said it was “gravely disappointed” that it would no longer be able to offer it in the UK.
+Apple said only that it was “gravely disappointed” that it would no longer be able to offer ADP in the UK.

-Apple’s Advanced Data Protection feature lets users encrypt their personal data when it is stored online on the company’s servers.
+Apple’s ADP feature lets users encrypt their personal data when it is stored online on the company’s servers.
 It means that when files such as photos or messages are backed up, not even Apple is able to see them, despite hosting them.

+Like all of Apple’s encryption tools, that feature has led to criticism from intelligence agencies and others, who argue that it stops them from accessing the data of those engaged in criminal activity.

+But experts have warned that the original order, and now Apple’s decision to withdraw the feature, will put users in danger.

 Join our commenting forum